 WHAT IS NEEDED:

 - DNA tests are needed on other direct male lines from generations 2 and 3 of the first 3 lines.
-For Francis Graves, DNA tests are needed on other direct male lines to get back to generations 2 or 3.
-To see which lines have already been tested and which lines need participating descendants, look at the charts for Capt.
+For Francis Graves, DNA tests are needed on other direct male lines to confirm that the Y-DNA test results for genealogy 220 are correct.
+To see which lines have already been tested and which lines need participating descendants, look at < a href="DNAchart169.pdf">the frequently updated chart for genealogy 169 or all the charts for Capt.
 Thomas Graves or the chart for Francis Graves (which has been separated from the Capt.
 Thomas Graves genealogy and charts).

 - The records should be searched to find the basis for the claim that Capt.
 Thomas Graves was a son of Thomas Graves and Joan Blagrove of Lamborne, Berkshire, England.
 Although research has already found there is no merit to this claim, it has been so widely disseminated that more evidence to support or disprove it needs to be provided.